Hairav-Kumar/Hairav-Kumar/README.md

 👋 Hi there!
 I'm Hairav Kumar
 🧑‍💻 Data Analyst
 Welcome to my GitHub profile!
-I’m a passionate data enthusiast with a keen interest in uncovering insights and telling stories through data.
-Strong problem-solving abilities and a keen eye for detail, combined with a proactive approach to learning and adapting to new technologies.
-Good understanding of business mathematics, statistics, and business logic.
-And Eager to contribute to a dynamic team environment and apply academic knowledge to real-world data challenges in pursuit of organizational success.
+Proactive and results-driven Data Analyst with robust experience in utilizing SQL for data extraction, transformation, data cleaning and analysis.
+Adept in advanced Excel functions, Power BI for interactive data visualization, and Python libraries such as Pandas and NumPy for comprehensive data manipulation and analysis.
+Demonstrated ability to derive actionable insights from complex datasets, streamline data processes, and support data-driven decision-making.
+Strong analytical skills with a focus on improving business performance through meticulous data analysis and reporting.
+And Good understanding of business mathematics, statistics and business logic.

 🌟 About Me
 Data Enthusiast: I love diving deep into data to discover patterns and insights that drive decision-making.